pyenv/pyenv/README.md

 profile is doing.

 `rbenv init` is the only command that crosses the line of loading extra commands into your shell.
-Coming from rvm, some of you might be opposed to this idea.
+Coming from RVM, some of you might be opposed to this idea.
 Here's what `rbenv init` actually does:

 1. Sets up your shims path.
 This is the only requirement for rbenv to